BFO-ontology/BFO-2020/temporal extensions/contributions/Readme.md

 Contributions are welcome as long as they are licensed with CC-BY 4 or later or with a compatible open source license.
 Please submit an issue if you would like to add a contribution.
 Contributions in CLIF or OWL are encouraged.
-All contributions should be verified to be consistent with BFO-FOL.
-If you need help with that, I may be able to assist.
+All contributions should be verified to be consistent with one of the first-order implementations of BFO, namely, the collection of [CLIF](https://www.iso.org/standard/66249.html) sub-theories or the collection of sub-theories in Prover9 syntax.
+If you need help with that, please solicit assistance on the [Discussion Page](https://github.com/johnbeve/JB-Fork-BFO-2020/discussions).

-## Files
+## Directory Structure

-**allen-relation-definitions.cl** - Definitions for the Allen interval algebra in BFO-FOL terms.
+**allen-relation-definitions.cl** - Contains definitions intended to represent the [Allen Interval Algebra](https://en.wikipedia.org/wiki/Allen%27s_interval_algebra) as an extension of the CLIF implementation of BFO.